SU Planning Resources

 Service Unit Team meetings help the team build camaraderie to get the jobs of the Service Unit done quickly and efficiently.
 These meetings are the foundation of a strong Girl Scout Service Unit.
 Without team meetings, teams are often left feeling adrift and disconnected from the core purpose of their Service Units.

-The Service Unit Team meeting is where the Service Unit Coordinators can check in with the team members to see where the Service Unit is flourishing or where additional support is needed.
+The Service Unit Team meeting is where the Service Unit Leads can check in with the team members to see where the Service Unit is flourishing or where additional support is needed.
 The Finance Coordinator and Data Management Coordinator give updates and the Events Coordinator reports on how event planning is going.

 Service Unit Team meetings are planning meetings and are most effective when held prior to the next Service Unit meeting to give the team time to prepare any trainings, information or networking that will occur at the Service Unit meeting.
 When a team meeting is held the same night as the Service Unit meeting, it is recommended to hold the team meeting AFTER the Service Unit meeting to prepare for the next month’s meeting.
 It is not recommended to hold a team meeting immediately before a Service Unit meeting (unless the team is making plans a month in advance), because it will require more time to effectively prepare for the Service Unit meeting.